Saminakausar/scRNAseq_KNIME/ReadMe.md

 1. Introduction to KNIME platform
 2. Prerequisites
-3. Installation
-4. Downloading, installing and configuring scRNAseq_KNIME workflow for scRNA-seq analysis
+3. Downloading, installing and configuring scRNAseq_KNIME workflow for scRNA-seq analysis
-6. Step by step tutorial of scRNAseq_KNIME workflow using the test dataset
+4. Step by step tutorial of scRNAseq_KNIME workflow using the test dataset
-7. Frequently Asked Questions (FAQ)
+5. Frequently Asked Questions (FAQ)

 ## 1. Introduction to KNIME platform, the Konstanz Information Miner